NeroINC/docker/sonar/README.md

 ## Default user and password

-Default user and password for web server is admin:admin.
+Default user and password for web server is `admin:admin`.

-You can now access to sonar-server by opening your browser to http://localhost:9000.
+You can now access to sonar-server by opening your browser to `http://localhost:9000`.
-(for Mac and Windows users, replace localhost with docker VM ip, you can get it by run: boot2docker ip)
+(for Mac and Windows users, replace `localhost` with docker VM ip, you can get it by run: `boot2docker ip`)

 ## Plugins
-All plugins locates at sonar-server/plugins/ are installed by default.
+All plugins locates at `sonar-server/plugins/` are installed by default.

 Official Java and C# language is free, however offical C\C++ and Objective C langualge plugin is commercial licenses base(Not Free!), we added free communitiy plugin instead for now.